 - Class II.3 Painting the outside walls of the house, including any textured paint or coating. “

 The building was added to the LIST OF LOCALLY IMPORTANT BUILDINGS AND STRUCTURES in 2017 it is LL5.
-An application had been made to demolish it and No 5 to facilitate retirement housing.
+An application had been made to demolish it and No 5 to enable retirement housing to be build on the site.
 The A4 was applied removing the permitted development rights to demolish the building without obtaining planning permission.
 At the Planning Applications Committee in February 2018 a revised submission for the development was rejected, in part as the company had made no attempt at all to recognise in the re-design the aim of the council to retain the building.
+The developers then appealed and the Planning Inspector heard the case in September 2018, and firmly rejected the appeal on 5 grounds.
+In early 2020 the portacabins were removed from the back of the site – clearly indicating the NHS did not plan to continue with its existing use.
+However nothing has been heard about further plans for the building.
+A sensible owner would be able to convert it into housing and also build something appropriate in the grounds (which at the moment is a tarmac car park.